 Double click on the Session task will open the Edit Tasks window.
 Within Properties Tab, we have configured the $Target connection value.
 This property stores the relational source information in the $Target variable.

 So, click on the Arrow we marked above, and select the Test as the target information.

 Within the mappings tab, we have to configure the Source and Target Connections.
 First, let us set the Target connection by clicking on the FileDestination.

 Within the Connections, click on the Arrow button beside the Relational type, and Use Connection variable that we created before, i.e., $Target

 You can change the Target Load type from Bulk to Normal as per your requirement.

 Now, we have to configure the Source Connection.
 Please click on the SQ_Employee present in the Sources folder.

 - Source Filetype: Whether you are using the Direct source or not.
 Indirect means, Source is from Multiple text Files.

-Once you select the Start Workflow option, Informatica PowerCenter Workflow monitor will be opened to monitor the workflow.
-From the below screenshot you can observe that, our workflow is executed without any errors.
+Once you select the Start Workflow option, the Workflow monitor opened to monitor the workflow.
+From the below screenshot, our Informatica Load Data From Text File to SQL Server workflow is executed without any errors.